Grossmont High School

-Grossmont High School is the oldest high school in San Diego's east county, California.
-Its mascot is the Foothiller, so chosen because, at the time of the school's construction, east county was much more isolated from the rest of San Diego than it is today and was often referred to as the boondocks or the foothills.
-Grossmont is in the Grossmont Union High School District.
+Grossmont High School is a public high school in eastern San Diego County, California.
+Opened in 1920, it is the oldest public high school in East County and the first of twelve high schools currently in Grossmont Union High School District.
 The school has an approximate enrollment of 2,800 students.

 Grossmont High School has been accredited by the Western Association of Schools and Colleges (WASC) since 1962.
-The current accreditation is valid through 2020.
+It was recognized as being a California Distinguished School for the scholastic year of 2008–2009.

-Grossmont High School was recognized as being a California Distinguished School for the scholastic year of 2008–2009.
+The school's mascot is the Foothiller, so chosen because, at the time of the school's construction, East County was much more isolated from the rest of San Diego than it is today and was often referred to as the boondocks or the foothills.

 Campus

 The school's "Old Main" building was constructed in 1922 and was used for decades as a teaching space before being converted to district offices.
 The campus has slowly expanded over the past 80+ years to include thirteen additional permanent instructional, athletic, and administrative buildings.
 Notable among these is the “Old Gym” which was built in the 1930s by the Civilian Conservation Corps.
 Recent plans to demolish this gymnasium were tabled after considerable negative community response.

-Grossmont is listed as being in El Cajon but is actually right on the border of La Mesa and El Cajon.
+Grossmont is directly in between the cities of La Mesa and El Cajon, with a large majority of students being from both areas.
 It is located close to regional Harry Griffen Park.
 The majority of the student body is from the La Mesa area.

 Prop H Construction on the Grossmont High School campus began summer of 2005.
-The corridors are in the process of being re-modeled.
+The corridors are in the process of being remodeled.
 So far the 800, 700, and 500 buildings have been re-modeled and the construction crews are going in reverse order by the building number, 800 first and 100 last.
 600 will not be re-modeled as it was re-modeled in 1995, along with the Old Gym.
 The 400 building or the Old Main building was shut down.
 Whether the district will re-model this building or demolish it is yet to be decided.

-Proposition U passed during the 2008 election by an overwhelming majority.
+Proposition U was passed during the 2008 election by an overwhelming majority.
 Construction and renovation on the campus will continue.